Cam Gallagher Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.08).
+- The Brewers have a 4.04 team ERA that ranks 12th among all MLB pitching staffs.

-- The Brewers rank 23rd in baseball in home runs surrendered (95 total, 1.3 per game).
+- Brewers pitchers combine to rank 23rd in baseball in home runs given up (96 total, 1.3 per game).

-- In his most recent time out on Saturday, the lefty tossed five scoreless innings against the Pittsburgh Pirates while surrendering two hits.
+- The righty's most recent appearance came on Sunday against the Pittsburgh Pirates, when he threw six innings, surrendering two earned runs while allowing two hits.

-- The 36-year-old has a 3.28 ERA and 5.4 strikeouts per nine innings across nine games this season, while giving up a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.